qibebt-bioinfo/meta-storms/README.md

 ## Search the MSE database

-### Search via Meta-Storms 2 by OTU
+### Search via Meta-Storms 2

-Query sample(s) should also be pre-computed by [Parallel-META 3](https://github.com/qibebt-bioinfo/parallel-meta) or [QIIME](http://qiime.org/) using the Greengenes database as reference (refer to [Pre-computing](#pre-computing)).
-The database is built by **MetaDB-make-otu** (*.mdb).
+The database is built by [MetaDB-make-otu/sp/func](#build-a-mse-database) (\*.mdb/\*.mdbs/\*.mdbf).
 Meta-Storms 2 supports the index-based query, which features an extremely fast and constant search speed against very large microbiome databases.

 The query sample(s) can be provided via either (*i*) [single sample](#single-sample-file-and-sample-list) (for a single sample in Parallel-META 3 format, by -i), or (*ii*) [single sample list](#single-sample-file-and-sample-list) (for multiple samples in Parallel- META 3 format, by -l with optional -p), or (*iii*) [OTU table](#otu-table) (for OTU table format, by -T).